wasih790/Project_3_Tanzanian_Water_Wells/README.md

-# Water Well Functionality Prediction
+# Tanzanian Water Well Functionality Prediction
 This repository contains a project focused on predicting the functionality of water well pumps in Tanzania.
 The goal of this project is to determine whether a pump is functional or non-functional and provide insights to prioritize repairs and filtration efforts for the wells.

 # Dataset
 The dataset used for this project consists of information on 59,000 water wells in Tanzania.
 Among these wells, 36,576 are functional pumps, while 22,824 are non-functional pumps.
-The dataset includes various attributes related to the wells, such as water quality, installation details, and location-specific information.
-The dataset used for analysis is stored in the file named water_well_dataset.csv, located in the data directory.
+The dataset includes various attributes related to the wells, such as water quality, installation details, and location-specific information and etc. The dataset used for analysis is stored in the file named Taz_Water.csv, located in the Data Wranging directory.

 # Analysis
 The analysis focused on understanding the relationships between water well functionality and water quality attributes.
 The following insights were discovered: